Killing of Judy Smith: Discovery of body

 On September 7, 1997, a father and son hunting for deer out of season on a hillside in an area of North Carolina's Pisgah National Forest found what appeared to be human bones near the Stoney Fork picnic area along Chestnut Creek, just 15 km from Asheville.
 The bones had been scattered around an area 300 ft in diameter, likely by animals.
 At the center was a shallow grave where the majority of the skeleton remained, still partially buried and clothed.
 Some personal effects were found in the area as well.

 The state medical examiner determined that the bones of the then unidentified decedent were those of a white woman between the ages of 40 and 55.
 She had had extensive dental work and suffered from severe arthritis in her left knee.
 There were cutting marks on her ribs, and among the clothing recovered from the scene was her bra, which also had cuts and punctures.
-The investigation concluded that she been fatally stabbed, and her death was officially classified as a homicide.
+The investigation concluded that she had been fatally stabbed, and her death was officially classified as a homicide.

-The remains did not remain unidentified for long.
+The remains did not stay unidentified for long.
 An emergency room physician in Franklin, North Carolina, 65 mi west of Asheville, saw an article about the discovery in the newspaper.
-He connected it to one of the flyers Jeffrey had sent out, and faxed a copy of the article to the Philadelphia police.
+He connected it to one of the flyers Jeffrey had sent out and faxed a copy of the article to the Philadelphia police.
 A detective there asked Jeffrey for his wife's dental records, which he provided; they were then sent to the medical examiner in Asheville.
 Using her dental records, the remains were positively identified as those of Judy Smith.

 While the discovery of Judy's remains ended the missing person investigation, the homicide investigation it started posed new questions for detectives with the Buncombe County Sheriff's Office, which took the lead role.
 In order to identify her killer, they would probably need to figure out how she got to North Carolina in the first place.
 The evidence found with her bones suggested that she had been with someone else, possibly whoever killed her, and that she had been alive when she reached the Asheville area.